JayWood/the-seo-framework/readme.txt

 * Special Open Graph description, which organically integrates with the Facebook and Twitter snippets
 * Extended Open Graph Images support, including image manipulation.
 * Canonical, with full WPMUdev Domain Mapping, subdomain and HTTPS support to prevent duplicated content.
-* LD+Json script that adds extended search support for Google Search and Chrome.
+* Schema.org LD+Json script that adds extended search support for Google Search and Chrome.
-* LD+Json script for Knowledge Graph (Personal/Business site relations, name and logo).
+* Schema.org LD+Json script for Knowledge Graph (Personal/Business site relations, name and logo).
-* LD+Json script for Breadcrumbs (just like the visual one) which extends page relation support in Google Search.
+* Advanced Schema.org LD+Json script for Breadcrumbs (just like the visual one) which extends page relation support in Google Search.
+* Schema.org LD+Json script to show the correct site name in Google Breadcrumbs.
 * Publishing and editing dates, accurate to the day.
 * Link relationships, with full WPMUdev Domain Mapping and HTTPS support.
 * Various Facebook and Twitter Meta tags.